Brighton, University of

 What you need to know

 Easy to get into?
-Varies: minimum requirements for undergrad degrees are two A-level passes, but courses ask for between 180 and 360 UCAS entry points.
-Operates a flexible admissions policy where applications are considered on merit.
+Varies: Operates a flexible admissions policy where applications are considered on merit.
+See here for more details.

 Vital statistics: Strong tradition of vocational and professional courses: quirkier offerings include sport journalism, and viticulture and oenology.
 As the British university closest to the continent, it has many courses with a strong European focus.
-Huge student body: around 17,000 full-time undergrads plus 5,700 part-timers, 3,600 postgrads and almost 400 research students.
+Huge student body with 21,312 students- made up of full-time undergrads, part-time, postgrad and research students.

-Teaching: 77th out of 124 for student satisfaction with teaching in the Complete University Guide.
+Teaching: 57th out of 123 for student satisfaction with teaching in the Complete University Guide- a huge improvement.

 Transport links: Good train, boat and road links.
 London is less than an hour by train, while Eastbourne is an hour and a half away.
 Gatwick Airport and Newhaven cross-channel ferry port are nearby.
 Great bus service, or bring your bike.